Society for the Protection of Underground Networks: Advisors

 The Society for the Protection of Underground Networks works closely with a number of scientists and leaders from around the world.
-SPUN's advisory board members are Dr. Merlin Sheldrake, Giuliana Furci, Michael Pollan, Dr. Jane Goodall, and Paul Hawken.
+SPUN's advisory board members are Merlin Sheldrake, Giuliana Furci, Michael Pollan, and Paul Hawken.
+Jane Goodall was a board member until her death in 2025.

 Conservation partners

 The Society for the Protection of Underground Networks works with The Nature Conservancy, the Fungi Foundation, The Royal Society for the Protection of Birds, and The Association for Conservation of Biodiversity in Kazakhstan among others.

 Funders

-The Society for the Protection of Underground Networks has received funding from philanthropic family foundations including The Grantham Foundation for the Protection of the Environment, the Schmidt Family Foundation, The Paul G. Allen Family Foundation, and The Mighty Arrow Family Foundation among others.
+The Society for the Protection of Underground Networks has received funding from philanthropic family foundations including The Grantham Foundation for the Protection of the Environment, the Schmidt Family Foundation, The Paul G. Allen Family Foundation, Quadrature Climate Foundation, and The Mighty Arrow Family Foundation among others.